jmbredenberg/Mafia-rules/README.md

 This power is identical to set a trap, except that slaughter the weak charges can only be used on innocent children.

-###Frame a Townsperson: (4 uses)
+###Frame a Townsperson: (3 uses)

 Choose a player X and a player Y. From now on, all investigations asking "Did player X kill player Y?" will return an answer of yes.
 Note that if W killed Y, an investigation of "Did W kill Y?" will also return an answer of yes.
-This ability will not affect Gay Knight investigations.
+This ability will not affect Gay Knight investigations. **This ability must be used at the time of the kill.**

-###Plant Evidence: (2 uses)
+###Plant Evidence: (1 uses)

 Choose a player X, and a role and alignment.
 The alignment can include "conscripted" and an original role.
 From now on, all attempts to shovel player X will return the falsified role and alignment.